What’s changing in the new year?

 Instagram’s IGTV app launched in June as a means for users to share long-form video content, as opposed to the momentary seconds-long loops on their main app.
 IGTV seems to position itself as YouTube for mobile, but that means encouraging people to take videos exclusively for mobile viewing — hence the vertical framing.

 The trend has now caught on elsewhere, particularly on Snapchat, a platform that also benefits from videos made for and with smartphones.
 The trend has even caught on with the music industry, with more and more musicians shooting vertical music videos to cater to fans watching on mobile devices.
 Shooting vertical videos comes naturally to almost all (94%) phone-users anyway, as that’s their preferred position for using their phones.
+If you already shoot your video in horizontal ration you can use Magisto’s online video maker to convert them into vertical videos.

 To put it simply, if you’re making videos for social media, you have more to gain shooting in vertical than in horizontal.
 Vertical is the mobile-friendly option, and as of 2016 mobile devices are now more popular than desktop for using the internet.
 Sure there are aesthetic drawbacks to shooting vertical, but unless you’re the next Kubrick, those snags are worth the better performance on social media.